Robotechnic/alchemist/lib.typ

   )
 }

+/// === Link functions
-/// Create a link function that is hen used to draw a link between two points
+/// Create a link function that is then used to draw a link between two points
+///
+///
-/// The draw-function is a function that takes two points, the start and the end of the link
-/// and a dictionary of named arguments that can be used to configure the links
+/// - draw-function (function): The function that will be used to draw the link.
+It should takes three arguments: the length of the link, the context, and a dictionary of named arguments that can be used to configure the links
+/// -> function
 #let build-link(draw-function) = {
   (..args) => {
     if args.pos().len() != 0 {